-The Police Act 1996 Section 44 (2 and 3) states that the Home Secretary can require chief constables of forces in England and Wales to provide statistical data, and that he or she can specify the form in which these data are provided.
+The Police Act 1996 Section 44 (2 and 3) states that the Home Secretary can require chief constables of forces in England and Wales to provide statistical data.
+He or she can also specify the form in which these data are given.

 The Home Secretary uses these powers to require chief constables to give regular data on the number of crimes they record.
 This data must be recorded in accordance with the Home Office Counting Rules (HOCR).
 These rules aim to bring more consistency to the process of creating and maintaining crime records at force level.

-The HOCR also promote a victim-oriented approach to crime recording (which means that a belief by the victim that a crime has occurred is, in most cases, sufficient to justify its recording as a crime).
+The HOCR also promote a victim-oriented approach to crime recording.
+This means that a belief by the victim that a crime has occurred is, in most cases, enough to justify its recording as a crime.

 The crime recording process used by the police can be divided into six stages, which are set out below.

 1. Incident reporting and recording

 Incidents reported to the police relate to issues including public safety and welfare, crime, anti-social behaviour and transport.
-There are a number of ways in which incidents can be reported to the police:
+There are many ways that incidents can be reported to the police:

 - victims, witnesses or other third parties can tell a police officer, police community support officer or member of staff either on the street or at the front counter of a police station;

 - victims, witnesses or other third parties can telephone incidents to police control rooms;

-- increasingly, victims, witnesses or other third parties may report an incident online;
+- victims, witnesses or other third parties may report an incident online;

 - the police might discover the crime themselves; or

 - other agencies such as social services may refer them.
 It is also possible that other agencies will refer an incident that is clearly a crime.

 The HOCR require that “all reports of incidents, whether from victims, witnesses or third parties and whether crime related or not, will result in the registration of an incident report by the police”.
-It goes on to stipulate that these must be recorded on an auditable system, which in practice means:
+It goes on to specify that these must be recorded on an auditable system, which in practice means: